gdlc/STAT_COMP/INCLASS/INCLASS_20.md

 In the first fvie entries of `R2.TST` you will reprot the testing prediction R-sq. of the first five models reported by the forward regression analysis, report the prediction R-sq. of the full model in the 6th entry.

+## Submission to Gradescope

+For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown below.
+Your script should generate a vector `R2.TST` and populate the entries of it (see code provided above).